Consumer Complaints and Reviews

 More about Lauren→

-- Lease coverage: Many warranties only cover vehicles that are purchased outright, but those who lease face significant financial penalties for wear and tear.
+- Lease coverage: Many warranties only cover vehicles purchased outright, but those who lease face significant financial penalties for wear and tear.
 Fidelity has a solid program in place to help lessees recoup their entire security deposit.

 Compare Extended Warranties - Cars and Trucks